The United States has long offered safe haven to people fleeing violence, tyranny and persecution.

 Who decides how many refugees can come to the U.S.?

 The president consults with Congress and sets an annual target for refugee admissions.
-By law this ceiling shall be “justified by humanitarian concern or otherwise in national interest.”
-The presidential determination is issued before the new fiscal year begins on Oct.
+By law, this ceiling shall be “justified by humanitarian concern or otherwise in national interest.”
+The presidential determination is issued before the new fiscal year (FY) begins on Oct.
 1.

-How many refugees will be admitted next year?
+How many refugees will be admitted in 2019?

 Why this number won't suffice